trevorhanus/dynaflo/docs/docs/README.md

 ## Config

-Fluent is just a wrapper around the AWS SDK.
+Dynaflo is just a wrapper around the AWS SDK.
 So it uses the credentials you have store at ~/.aws/credentials But you can override these credentials.

 #### AWS SDK